 Thursdays: 9:00 am – 11:00 am

-Congratulations to the Housing & Community Development Department for being awarded the City of Buffalo Community Partnerships Initiative contract for the Fillmore and Lovejoy Districts.
+Congratulations to the Housing & Community Development Department for being awarded the City of Buffalo Community Partnerships Initiative contract.
 The goal of this initiative is to build and sustain healthy and stable neighborhoods, create affordable housing rehabilitation and homeowner opportunities, and address neighborhood quality of life issues.
+We serve neighborhoods on the East Side.
 Opportunities for home weatherization are also available through our Weatherization Department.

 Funds are available to assist low income first-time home buyers purchasing within the City of Buffalo.
 Additionally, we are a Community Housing Development Organization (CHDO) and administer the City of Buffalo’s HomeGrown Program, both of which provide additional home-ownership opportunities for first time home buyers.